 - The framework of a proposed data governance organization, as well as roles and responsibilities.

 - An estimate of funding expectations for the activities in the roadmap.

 - A communications plan and educational expectations will help establish the resources that need to be involved.
 Detailed process definition and technology education should be a roadmap step.

-Keep the strategy statements at “Why and Who” level.
-You should also include statements about why Data Privacy, Data Security, Data Retention, and Data Disposal will be monitored within the data governance strategy.
+Keep the strategy statements at the why and who levels.
+You should also include statements about why data privacy, data security, data retention, and data disposal will be monitored within the data governance strategy.
 While other organizations may define the policies for those, the operational activities identified in those policies will be communicated, monitored and measured for compliance by the data governance program.

 And finally, identify the strategy you anticipate to measure progress, metrics and maturity of the information governance program.

 As you build your implementation roadmap, it’s important to keep these three things in mind:

 - Be use case driven: Don’t implement data governance just for the sake of saying you have a data governance practice.
 Your data governance program needs to add value.
 Identify a use case to tackle data governance to keep your plan focused during early stages.

 - Iterate: Your first attempt at building a framework likely will not be the winning design.
 Don’t be afraid to evaluate your plan and make changes as needed.